Why you should visit Andalucia in winter

 From riding the waves in Cadiz to skiing in Sierra Nevada, you are prone to have an epic adventure during winter in Granada.
 There are plenty of slopes from difficult to easy and instructors are ready to teach you if you’re a newbie whether you want to learn how to ski or to snowboard.

-Every time I’ve gone to Sierra Nevada for skiing, we’ve been a good mix of beginners and seasoned skiers and everyone have always had a blast!
+Every time I’ve gone to Sierra Nevada for skiing, we’ve been a good mix of beginners and seasoned skiers and everyone has always had a blast!

 Skiing holidays in Andalucia